 - the background of the applicant organisation (including co-organisers);

-- financial arrangements of the proposed project;
+- financial arrangements of the project;

-- target beneficiaries and promotion;
+- target groups of participant, beneficiaries and promotion;

-- the expected outcomes, key performance indicators, methods / mechanisms for measuring performance and evaluating effectiveness of the proposed project, etc.;
+- the expected outcomes, key performance indicators, methods / mechanisms for measuring performance and evaluating effectiveness of the project, etc.;

 - the risk assessment and contingency plan; and

-- other factors which the WoC may consider relevant.
+- other factors which the WoC consider relevant.

 The WoC will consider and accord the priorities of each round of applications according to the factors set out below: